spatialos/online-services/docs/content/services-packages/gateway.md

 This guide describes the Gateway and any directly associated functionality; you can find other functionality in Online Services, such as a [Deployment Pool]({{urlRoot}}/content/services-packages/deployment-pool/overview) detailed separately.

-**Concepts and terminology**</br>
+**Concepts and terminology**

-To find out about terms used in this document and get an overview of SpatialOS terminology and approach to game servers, see the concepts guides: </br>
+To find out about terms used in this document and get an overview of SpatialOS terminology and approach to game servers, see the concepts guides:

 * [GDK for Unreal concepts guide](https://docs.improbable.io/unreal/latest/content/spatialos-concepts/introduction) (if you're using the GDK for Unreal)
 * [SpatialOS concepts guide](https://docs.improbable.io/reference/latest/shared/concepts/spatialos) (if you're _not_ using the GDK for Unreal)